-In the fantasy comic strip Yamara, Yamara the halfling is temporarily elevated to a demigoddess by a magical artifact, then restored to mortal status.
+In the fantasy comic strip Yamara, Yamara Tooke is temporarily elevated to a demigoddess by a magical artifact, then restored to mortal status.
 She then has to tell all the worshippers who've started to slavishly follow her around to go home and get on with their lives.

 During Reign Of The Supermen, four cults spring up worshipping each of the Supermen.
 Steel is particular is not amused.
 When Superman himself returns, the cult briefly feels additional validation from his resurrection but Superman sets the record straight and charges them to do good works and help people instead of worshipping him.